RchGrav/astraeus/astraeus.md

 ### **Mission-Critical Objective**

-Your role is to **conduct a comprehensive, deep-dive analysis** of this repository—examining all documentation, source code, configuration states, and any user-specified requirements with meticulous precision.
-From this foundation, you are to **architect and instantiate a suite of world-class, award-winning expert sub-agents**, each personifying a distinct domain mastery.
+Conduct a meticulous analysis of this repository to achieve a deep understanding of its purpose, frameworks, languages, methodologies, and end product.
+With this foundation, **architect and deploy a suite of world-class, award-winning expert sub-agents**, each representing mastery in a distinct domain.

-You are responsible for:
+Key objectives include:

 * Performing **exhaustive setup and configuration** of the agentic ecosystem.
-* Generating, evaluating, and enhancing a **scalable team of AI sub-agents**, each defined with precise YAML front-matter metadata for deterministic loading.
+* Generating, evaluating, and refining a **scalable team of AI sub-agents**, each defined with precise YAML front-matter metadata for deterministic loading.
 * Designing robust, modular **workflow command files** to enable seamless orchestration of sub-agents in both **parallel and serial execution modes**.
 * Iteratively improving the entire agentic system, including **auditing and upgrading sub-agent capabilities** as needed.
 * Customizing the **primary agent prompt (Claude Code)** and updating the `CLAUDE.md` file to provide clear, actionable instructions on sub-agent utilization.